zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\bm{B_0} \times \bm{n_i} = \frac{\eta}{c} \bm{E_0}.
 $$

 With each plane wave, we may associate the Poynting vector \\(\bm{S_i}\\) (c.f.
-Equations 2.17, 7.28) pointing along the direction of propagation.
-If the medium is non-magnetic, the expression of the time-averaged Poynting vector (c.f.
-Equations 4.16-4.17, 7.31-7.32) is particularly simple:
+Equation 7.28) pointing along the direction of propagation.
+If the medium is non-absorptive and non-magnetic, the expression of the time-averaged Poynting vector (c.f.
+Equations 7.31-7.32) is particularly simple:

 $$ \tag{16.3}
 	\braket{\bm{S_i}}